ICTPLSys/Beehive/README.md

 # 3. Build and Run

-We have the C++ version and Rust version of Beehive.
+We have the C++ version and the Rust version of Beehive.

 ## 3.1 Preparations